Can Hyperbaric Oxygen Therapy Treat Lyme Disease?

 Recent autopsy reports have shown how ineffective antibiotics can prove in some cases.
 They found that the spirochete continues to live in the human body in multiple areas, including the inferior wall of the heart, tendons, muscle tissue and in the brain.

-Previous autopsy reports on beagles and rhesus monkeys produced similar findings, even after they had received 15 to 20 years of antibiotics.
-Resistance to antibiotics comes from plasmids, including the Spire key that causes Lyme disease.
+Previous autopsy reports on beagles and rhesus monkeys produced similar findings.
+Resistance to antibiotics comes from plasmids, including the spirochete that causes Lyme disease.
 Also, a biofilm protects both the spirochete and spirochetal DNA.

 HBOT’s Impact on Lyme Disease

-Hyperbaric Oxygen Treatment involves the inhalation of 100% pure oxygen while sitting in a hyperbaric suite which is pressurized with air to above atmospheric levels.
-During these sessions, oxygen levels in the body’s tissues rise to 10-15 times over that of normal conditions.
-In the 1990s, researchers at Texas A&M University found that HBOT treatments proved effective in treating Lyme Disease, because the higher pressurized atmosphere produced oxygen levels that killed off the bacterium that cause the disease.
-Chinese researchers also reported that they eliminated Lyme disease symptoms in a patient from Taiwan using HBOT treatments after treatments using antibiotics had failed.
+Hyperbaric oxygen therapy for Lyme disease involves the inhalation of 100% pure oxygen while sitting in a hyperbaric suite, which is pressurized to above atmospheric levels.
+During these sessions, oxygen levels in the body’s tissues rise to 10-15 times that of normal conditions.
+In 1998, W.P Fife and D.M Freeman, researchers at Texas A&M University, found that HBOT treatments improved quality of life in Lyme disease patients.
+They postulated that the increased oxygen levels killed off the anaerobic bacterium that causes the disease.
+Chinese researchers also reported that they eliminated Lyme disease symptoms in a patient from Taiwan using HBOT treatments after antibiotic treatments had failed.

-Part of the Aviv Medical Program, the treatments at Aviv Clinic increases inter vascular oxygen concentration to 1,500 times more than normal diffusion into the regular tissues, including the protective biofilm, eradicating the spirochaetes.
-The results with current patients indicate the spirochete that causes Lyme disease cannot live in an oxygen-rich environment.
+Part of the Aviv Medical Program, the HBOT protocol offered at Aviv Clinics increases intervascular oxygen concentration to 1,500 times more than normal diffusion into the regular tissues.
+The results indicate the spirochete that causes Lyme disease cannot live in an oxygen-rich environment.

-HBOT treats many of the neurological conditions associated with Lyme Disease, leading to less fatigue, better energy, more sleep and less joint pain.
-HBOT also supports maintaining healthy cognitive function as we age and our bodies become less efficient at processing oxygen.
-HBOT enhances both brain and body performance by boosting patient’s access to oxygen.
+The unique, evidence-based HBOT protocol used at Aviv Clinics treats many of the symptoms associated with Lyme Disease.
+Clients report less fatigue, better energy, more sleep and less joint pain.
+HBOT also supports maintaining healthy cognitive function as we age and our bodies become less efficient at processing oxygen. the Aviv HBOT protocol enhances both brain and body performance by boosting access to oxygen.

-To learn more about treatment options contact the Aviv Clinic.
+To learn more about treatment options, contact the Aviv Clinics for a complimentary physician consultation.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age